-After eating, I then got on the ferry to Fortress of Suomenlinna.
+After eating at the food market, I then got on the ferry to Fortress of Suomenlinna.
 My experience there merits its own post, so we’ll leave that for now.
 When I got back to the mainland, I spent the rest of the afternoon, which was the last one of my trip before beginning my journey home, visiting more of Helsinki’s craft beer bars.

 Helsinki’s city center may not be big, but it’s nice to wander around, especially if you’re hungry, thanks to having some great food markets.

 Read more posts from my trip to Northern Europe: